 Bedroom Location Is Also Key

 Pay attention to the location of bedrooms as well.
 If you have a bun in the oven, an infant, or plan on starting a family, you’ll want a nursery close to the master bedroom.
-Two-story houses with the master suite on the first floor can be a nightmare for parents of infants and toddlers.
+Two-story houses with the master suite on the first floor doe not create the best house layout for parents of infants and toddlers.

 However, if your kids are older you may want the bedrooms more spread out, even giving kids their own wing.
-This way parents can retreat to their sanctuary without being bothered by loud video games and other activities.
+This house layout idea will allow parents to retreat to their sanctuary without being bothered by loud video games and other activities.

 2. Don’t Overlook the Bathroom Situation

-Homeowners that entertain frequently should choose a layout that has a full or a half-guest bathroom near the living area.
+Homeowners who entertain frequently should choose a house layout that has a full or a half-guest bathroom near the living area.
 The guest bathroom should be downstairs in homes with multiple floors.

 Look for master bathrooms that have his and her vanities.
 This will allow both partners to get ready without being in the other one’s way.